Central Coast Mariners FC–Western Sydney Wanderers FC rivalry

-The Central Coast Mariners FC–Western Sydney Wanderers FC rivalry is a rivalry between NSW clubs Central Coast Mariners and Western Sydney Wanderers.
+The Central Coast Mariners FC–Western Sydney Wanderers FC rivalry is a rivalry between New South Wales-based clubs Central Coast Mariners and Western Sydney Wanderers.
+They are the only two Australian clubs to have won Asian continental club competitions; Wanderers with the 2014 AFC Champions League title and Mariners as the last AFC Cup winners.

 History of the rivalry

 The first meeting between the two teams was an A-League match on 6 October 2012, for the Western Sydney Wanderers' first competitive match.
 The result was a 0–0 draw in front of more than 10,000 spectators at Parramatta Stadium.

 The rivalry begun to form between the two teams in April 2013, when the 2013 A-League Grand Final was played on Wanderers' home soil.
 Central Coast finished the game with a 2–0 victory earn themselves their first A-League Championship title.

-On 28 January 2023, the two clubs contested a highly-anticipated league fixture, as the Mariners sat second on the A-League table and the Wanderers sat third, only two points behind.
+On 28 January 2023, the two clubs contested a highly anticipated league fixture, as the Mariners sat second on the A-League Men table and the Wanderers sat third, only two points behind.
 The match was marred by a moment of aggression from the Wanderers active support bay towards the Central Coast Mariners fans sitting in General Admission, following an equalizer from Yeni Ngbakoto after Sam Silvera had opened the scoring for the Mariners 5 minutes prior.
 Wanderers fans were widely condemned for "charging at families" in celebration, with video footage captured and posted on Twitter of them jumping over the tarping that separated them from the Mariners fans and storming their bay.
-The match ended in a 2-2 draw.
+The match ended in a 2–2 draw.